tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 The vote extension data is split into two parts, one signed by Tendermint as part of the vote data structure, and the other (optionally) signed by the application.
 The Application may also choose not to include any vote extension.
-When another process receives a precommit message with and vote extension, it calls method `VerifyVoteExtension` so that the application can validate the data received.
+When another process receives a precommit message with a vote extension, it calls method `VerifyVoteExtension` so that the application can validate the data received.
 If the validation fails, the precommit message will be deemed invalid and ignored by Tendermint.
 This has negative impact on Tendermint's liveness, i.e., if repeatedly vote extensions by correct validators cannot be verified by correct validators, Tendermint may not be able to finalize a block even if sufficiently many (+2/3) of the validators send precommit votes for that block.
 Thus, `VerifyVoteExtension` should only be used with special care.